DoctorMcKay/node-steam-user/README.md

 When we leave a group, instead of setting the value to `EFriendRelationship.None`, the key is deleted from the object entirely.

+### myFriendGroups

+An object containing multiple objects of friend groups.
+- `groupKey` - An object with the key from the group
+	- `name` - A `string` containing the name of the group.
+	- `members` - An array with a list of members consisting of keys that are 64-bit SteamIDs.

 # Methods

 ### Constructor([client][, options])